neurosity/neurosity-sdk-js/CONTRIBUTING.md

 ### Community

 This project is maintained by [Neurosity](https://neurosity.co).
-Join the [Neurosity Discord Chat](https://discord.gg/E4dvX6g), where discussions about Neurosity and Notion take place.
+Join the [Neurosity Discord Chat](https://discord.gg/E4dvX6g), where discussions about the Neurosity SDK take place.

 ## How can I contribute?